nstrobbe/GettingAndCleaningData/CodeBook.md

 The first column is an id number associated to a given subject, the second column contains the activity that the subject was performing, and the remaining 66 columns contain the mean of various measurements, computed over the length of time that the subject was performing a certain activity.
+The variables corresponding to these 66 columns are normalized to be in the range [-1,1].

 ### List of all variables in the dataset

+### Naming convention

 Variables 3-68 follow a specific naming convention.
 This allows for concise variable names that still incode all relevant information, and are readable.